In the online world, your reputation lives forever. Learn how to control your reputation with proven strategies in our guide below.

 To back up these statements, let’s take a look at how individuals and organizations of all sizes are preparing for how to deal with what appears online and how it may affect their customer buying decisions, branding and reputation online. (source: Digital Fly Marketing)

-Without a reputation management plan in place you are essentially giving the internet free reign to provide everyone with a first impression of yourself or your business no matter how authentic or false it might be.
+Without a reputation management plan in place you are essentially giving the internet free rein to provide everyone with the first impression of yourself or your business, no matter how authentic or false it might be.
 In short, you have no control.
+Remember that your reputation lives forever on the internet; can you afford to position yourself in a negative light?

 Yes, what happens on the internet stays on the internet, but that doesn’t mean your reputation online has to stay the way it currently is.
 With a solid reputation management plan in place there is a way to control what appears at the top of the search results and what is found when someone searches for your name/brand online.